domingoesteban/robolearn_envs/README.md

 # Robolearn Environments

-"A Python package with OpenAI-Gym-like environments for Robot Learning"
+>A Python package with OpenAI-Gym-like environments for Robot Learning

 <table align="center">
     <tr>